Welcome to the Mayor's page

 The words "Mayor" and "Major" derive from the same Latin word "Magnus", meaning great.
 The office of Mayor, together with the Doomsday Book and the feudal system, were brought to this country by the Normans, as such an office had existed on the continent at least since the fifth century.

-The position of Mayor is one of the most ancient offices in British history but has truly changed its role, importance and public perception throughout the centuries.
-However, as the list of Mayors often displayed in Town Halls (see list of past mayor's page) the office of mayor today connects the present day Council to its medieval or earlier predecessors.
+The position of Mayor is one of the most ancient offices in British history, but has truly changed its role, importance and public perception throughout the centuries.
+However, as the list of Mayors often displayed in town halls the office of Mayor today connects the present day council to its medievel or earlier predecessors.
 The first English Mayor was the Mayor of London, appointed in 1189 by Richard I.

 A few important dates relating to the Mayor of Sudbury